-Chemical Deformulation Analysis from Avomeen’s Product Reverse Engineering Laboratory
+Chemical Deformulation Testing from Avomeen’s Product Reverse Engineering Laboratory

-This service is often used to perform detailed competitor product analyses, perform batch-to-batch variation testing, solve complex product failures, and to recreate existing products.
+This service is often used to perform detailed competitor product analyses, perform batch-to-batch variation testing, solve complex product failures, and to replicate/recreate existing products.

 What details will a deformulation analysis and reformulation project give me?